ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ## Backup service concepts
 {: #backup-service-concepts}

-You can create up to 10 [backup policies](#backup-service-policies) in one region with the {{site.data.keyword.cloud_notm}} Backup for VPC service.You can create up to four plans per policy, and edit and delete them as needed.
+You can create up to 10 [backup policies](#backup-service-policies) in one region with the {{site.data.keyword.cloud_notm}} Backup for VPC service.
+You can create up to four plans per policy, and edit and delete them as needed.
 If you're undecided on the backup schedule or retention requirements, you can create a backup policy without a plan and add one later.

 You can choose to back up individual {{site.data.keyword.block_storage_is_short}} volumes that are identified by tags.
 Or you can choose to create backups of all the {{site.data.keyword.block_storage_is_short}} volumes that are attached to a specific virtual server instance as members of a **consistency group**.
 When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can choose to include the boot volume or leave it out.
 When you create multi-volume backups, you add the tag to the virtual server instance.